 A few years ago we started to mix things up with our 8,000-meter program.
 For many years we operated Everest expeditions each spring season, switching between the north and south sides as our mood took us.
 The decision was made to run expeditions only on the north side of the mountain after witnessing the overbearing crowds on the Nepal side of the mountain in 2016.
 The south side has become way too crowded in my opinion whereas the Chinese are regulating and reducing the numbers of climbers on the north side of the hill.

 Each post monsoon season we would operate an expedition to Manalsu.
-We had much success on this peak, but due to the fact that the Chinese increased the permit cost and other fees associated with climbing Cho Oyu, Manaslu has now become over crowded just like the south side of Everest.
+We had much success on this peak, but due to the fact that the Chinese increased the permit cost and other fees associated with climbing Cho Oyu, plus the sporadic opening and closing of the Tibet border by the Chinese authorities, Manaslu has now become over crowded just like the south side of Everest.

-We decided to run expeditions on the less known and travelled peaks such as Makalu and Dhaulagiri and had further plans to climb Annapurna and Kanchenjunga.
-We had success on our two trips to Makalu, got stormed off Dhaulagiri and have yet to make it to Kanchenjunga, but the experience of being on a very quiet 8,000-meter peak, and in the case of Dhaulagiri being the only team present, has been some of my most memorable 8,000-meter peak climbing.
+We decided to run expeditions on the lesser known and travelled 8,000-meter peaks such as Makalu, Dhaulagiri, Annapurna and Kanchenjunga, but the experience of being on a very quiet 8,000-meter peak, and in the case of Dhaulagiri being the only team present, has been some of my most memorable 8,000-meter peak climbing.
 Finding suitable qualified climbers for such peaks has been a challenge and not being able to provide some of the luxuries that we have offered in the past on an Everest expedition, due to the remote locations of these peaks, has put off some potential climbers.
-It’s nice to be able to stay in contact with friends and family back home but is there really a need to have internet 24 hours a day, 7 days a week at base camp.
-I now find that some climbers are more interested in blogging rather than actual climbing.
+It's nice to be able to stay in contact with friends and family back home but is there really a need to have internet 24 hours a day, 7 days a week at base camp.
+I now find that the majority of climbers are more interested in posting photos of themselves on Instagram, rather than actual climbing!
+Unfortunately this is what has become the norm in modern day high altitude mountaineering!